-As a PhD student at Rutgers and a post-doctoral lecturer in the Normativity: Epistemic and Practical project, my research focused on questions about reasons, rationality, and normativity that cut across ethics and epistemology, and on how ideas from value theory and the philosophy of practical reason could be used to illuminate topics in epistemology, (especially the nature and value of rationality, justification, and knowledge).
+As a PhD student at Rutgers and a post-doctoral lecturer in the Normativity: Epistemic and Practical project, my research focused on questions about reasons, rationality, and normativity that cut across ethics and epistemology, and on how ideas from value theory and the philosophy of practical reason could be used to illuminate topics in epistemology (especially the nature and value of rationality, justification, and knowledge).

-Another major focus of my recent work has been defending epistemic non-consequentialism.
+Another major recent project has been defending epistemic non-consequentialism.
 In particular, I have been developing what I call Epistemic Kantianism, modeled on Kantian ethics, which is a view that I previewed in my dissertation but didn't make central.
-This view is the first systematic and explicitly non-consequentialist epistemology.
+This is the first systematic explicitly non-consequentialist epistemology.
 I've also been arguing that this view is consistent with reliabilism, which I don't think is best understood as a version of epistemic consequentialism.
 These ideas are explored in my new papers 'An Epistemic Non-Consequentialism' and 'Reliabilism without Epistemic Consequentialism'.
 Working on these ideas increased my fondness for Kantian ethics simpliciter, and my paper 'Respect and the Reality of Apparent Reasons' shows how Kantian ideas can be used to explain the normativity of rationality in general.
 In the longer term, I'm looking to develop a neo-Kantian ethics that transparently avoids some of the less attractive implications of Kant's views (even when interpreted liberally).

 What follows is a more detailed, paper-by-paper overview of my completed research.
 This research is either published/forthcoming, under review, or going under review soon.
 If you'd prefer to just see a list of papers with abstracts, you can also go to this shorter page.